-Hastings released its inaugural sustainability report during the 2021 financial year, which is available on the Group's website: https://hastingstechmetals.com/about-us/governance/.
-It is the Group's intention to build upon this report year-on-year to meet the expectations of our stakeholders, build value for our shareholders that extends beyond financial gain, aligns with international standards such as the Global Reporting Initiative (GRI) and Task Force on Climate Related Financial Disclosures (TCFD), and contributes in part to the United Nations (UN) Sustainable Development Goals (SDGs).
+Hastings released its second sustainability report and inaugural climate change report for the 2022 financial year, which are available on the Group's website:

+www.hastingstechmetals.com/about-us/governance/.
+It is the Group's intention to build upon the disclosures in these reports year-on-year to meet the expectations of our stakeholders, build value for our shareholders that extends beyond financial gain, aligns with international standards such as the Global Reporting Initiative (GRI) and Task Force on Climate Related Financial Disclosures (TCFD), and contributes in part to the United Nations (UN) Sustainable Development Goals (SDGs).

-The value of our company is not only defined by our financial performance, but also by our environmental, social and governance performance.
+The value of the Company is not only defined by our financial performance, but also by our environmental, social and governance performance.
 Our approach to operating in a sustainable manner is built around integrating four key pillars (i.e., environment, people, governance, community) into our business.
 In order to identify performance metrics in these four key pillars, a materiality analysis was conducted.
-The outputs from the materiality analysis have enabled us to identify and report on the following topics that are material to our business:
+The outputs from the materiality analysis and our performance against our targets are summarised in the Sustainability Report.